CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 2. Click New codespace.
 Click Select a repository, choose your Lab3 repo.
 Click main, US East, 2-core (the free mode), and Create codespace.

 3. The files from Lab3 should show up on the left side.
 You should be able to view them.
-On the right side, click the +file (it's an open square) icon, name the new file devcontainer.json.
+On the top of the left side, click the +file (it's an open square) icon (alternatively, click the three-line icon in the upper left; choose File->new text file), name the new file **devcontainer.json**.
 Edit the file to contain these lines:

 ```
 {